aolszowka/VisualStudioSolutionUpdater/README.md

 ```

 ## Hacking
+### Dependencies (Solution Folder)
+Previously this tool generated a new GUID on run if the solution did not have an existing Solution Folder called "Dependencies" this was changed to now use a hard-coded GUID for this purpose.

+The reasoning is that if you have multiple branches of your code base where you are intending to run this tool you need consistency between versions in the solution file.
+Using a hard-coded value allows you to do this.

+If this is not desired look at changing `SolutionUtilities.TryGetDepedenciesFolderGuid(SolutionFile, String)`

 ### Supported Project Types
 The most likely change you will want to make is changing the supported project files.
 In theory this tool should support any MSBuild Project Format that utilizes a ProjectGuid.